 DNS means did not start, a rider not coming to the line and completing one full lap will receive a DNS.
-They receive last place points minus and -2 DNS points.
+They receive last place points minus 2 points.
 Rider must be present.

 DNF means did not finish, riders will receive a DNF if they do not take the checkered flag.
-A rider who has a DNF will receive -1 DNF point in addition to last place points; a rider may push his bike across the finish line.
+A rider who has a DNF will receive last place points minus 1 point; a rider may push his bike across the finish line.
 If the finish line is at the top of a large jump, bikes and riders can go around the jump and signal the score keepers.

 3rd 32 points

 Will drop one point per place starting with 2 nd

 Brownlee Racing will designate a race official at each round that will be the single point of contact for all concerns with any race related issues and rules.